 Before you submit your application for a UK Spouse Visa, you need to:

 - Pass the ‘Genuine Relationship Test’

-- Meet the minimum income threshold
+- Meet the minimum income threshold and the financial requirement

 - Demonstrate your knowledge of the English language